lilyhoratio/mastermind/README.md

 - Break out the SASS files into different components, rather than have them all in App.scss
 - Mobile-responsive
 - Refactor more custom hooks for toggling boolean hooks (guide: https://daveceddia.com/custom-hooks/)
+- Fix Bug: if user initially has 15 guesses total, guesses 11 times, and then changes their total guesses to 10, the app breaks

 ## Tech Stack